WeBankBlockchain/WeCross/.github/ISSUE_TEMPLATE/cip_request.md

 Features need to be changed/added of the CIP.

 **Architecture(Optional)**
-If the CIP involves modification of the modules, describe the modules that needs to be changed/added, and provide architecture diagram.
+If the CIP involves modification of any modules, describe the modules that needs to be changed/added, and provide architecture diagram.

 **Network protocol(Optional)**
 If the CIP involves modification of the network module, describe the network protocol that needs to be changed/added.